-The Opportunes have a history of excellence at the regional and national levels.
-Most recently, we advanced to the semi-final round of the International Championship of Collegiate A Cappella (ICCA) Northeast division, taking home the runner-up spot and winning Outstanding Soloist with Chloe Saracco '21 won Outstanding Soloist awards at both the quarterfinal and semifnal rounds with her solo on Don't You Worry 'Bout a Thing by Stevie Wonder.
-In previous years, the Opportunes have performed and won many awards in the ICCAs, like Kat Kearney '17 and her award for Outstanding Soloist in the Quarterfinal show.
+The Opportunes have a history of excellence at national and international levels.
+Most recently, we placed as the first-runners up at the International Championship of Collegiate A Cappella (ICCA) Northeast region semifinals.
+In addition, our very own Chloe Saracco '21 won Outstanding Soloist awards at both the quarterfinal and semifnal rounds with her solo on Don't You Worry 'Bout a Thing by Stevie Wonder.
+In previous years, the Opportunes have performed and won many awards in the ICCAs, including Kat Kearney '17 and her award for Outstanding Soloist at the quarterfinals in 2016.
 In 2015, our full-length album "On the Edge" was given a 4-star rating by the Recorded A Cappella Review Board (RARB).
 As part of the RARB's "Picks of 2014," our song, "I Wish" (solo and arrangement by Pilar Fitzgerald '15) was selected as a Track of the Year.
 Another track, "Barton Hollow," was selected to be featured on the Best of College A Cappella (BOCA) 2015 compilation album (solos by S Reid '15 and Zachary Bernstein '13, and an arrangement by Fitzgerald).
 We were voted "Fan Favorite" at Emerson College's 2013 All A Cappella Live.

 In previous years, we've had success with both our live and recorded music.
 Several Opportunes soloists, albums, and arrangements have won awards from organizations like the the Contemporary A Cappella Recording Awards (Shawna Cornelius - Best Mixed Collegiate Solo; Jordan Reddout - Best Mixed Collegiate Solo runner-up; Brian Fehlau/"Why Should I Cry For You"- Best Mixed Collegiate Arrangement runner-up; Plugged - Best MIxed Collegiate Album), the Voices Only compilation album (Rachel Flynn/"We Built This City," Featured Song, 2008), and the ICCA (Leah Reis Dennis - Best Solo, 2011 Quarterfinals).
 These awards, combined with other numerous nominations and our recent successes, not only speak to our status as a premiere performance group, but also to the rich history of talented individuals who have taken the stage as Opportunes.